Before the Inquisition

 Posted on 10th November 2021

 In early 1573 the Venetian artist Paolo Veronese was commissioned to paint a depiction of the Last Supper for a local convent.
-Never one to do things by half what he produced was grand in the extreme being fifteen feet high and thirty six feet in length but it wasn’t its size that was to land him in trouble but its content.
+Never one to do things by half what he produced was grand in the extreme being fifteen feet high and thirty-six feet in length, but it wasn’t its size that was to land him in trouble but its content.
 The scene he painted was not as reverential as expected, Christ was present of course, as were his disciples but there was no Mary Magdalene.
-Instead there were dogs, cats, jesters and even the occasional German.
+Instead, there were dogs, cats, jesters and even the occasional German.

 That summer he was summoned to appear before the Holy Tribunal of the Inquisition.
-It was there task to maintain Church orthodoxy and to root out apostasy.
+It was their task to maintain Church orthodoxy and to root out apostasy.
 Veronese would have to explain himself or face the charge of heresy.
 If he failed to so a guilty verdict could result in an extended period of confinement or even death.